spoonapps/docs/doc/reference/spoon_scripts/spoon_script.md

 #### Syntax Rules

-1. `.me` scripts are line-delimited and must only contain 1 instruction per line.
+1. Spoon scripts are line-delimited and must only contain 1 instruction per line.
 Line continuation is not supported.
-2. All lines must follow the general structure: `INSTRUCTION <**args>`
+2. All lines must follow the general structure: `instruction <args>`
 3. Inline comments are not supported.
 Comments must be applied at the beginning of a line and are applied to the entire line.

 #### Comments